 How we keep your data secure and who processes your data

-- Have a contract with the recipient that means they must protect it to the same standards as the EEA.
+- Have a contract with the recipient that means they must protect it to the same standards as the UK.

 We will periodically assess our trusted partners and suppliers to ensure they are adhering to the required standards.